 When do I get paid?

-You should be paid on the 5th and 20th (dates are subject to change) of each month.
+You should be paid on the 1st and 15th day of each month.
 If you are on direct deposit, please check with your bank before making withdrawals.
-If you do not have direct deposit, you can pick at Payroll Services, room AD 2.224 after 8:30am on the fifth and twentieth day of each month.
-If the fifth or twentieth day falls on a Saturday, paychecks will be available on Friday.
-If the fifth or twentieth day falls on a Sunday, paychecks will be available on Monday, unless that Monday is a holiday.
+If you do not have direct deposit, you can pick up your check at Payroll Services, room AD 2.224 after 8:30am on the 1st and 15th of each month.
+If the 1st or 15th day falls on a Saturday, paychecks will be available on Friday.
+If the 1st or 15th day falls on a Sunday, paychecks will be available on Monday, unless that Monday is a holiday.
 In that case, paychecks will be available on Tuesday.

 |Are my wages taxed?|